longobarditomas/world_beer_cup/README.md

 - Open the api folder in the console.
 - composer install
+- In the .env file configure your database data.
 - php artisan migrate
 - php artisan db:seed
 - php artisan serve